anantvardhan04/svc_middleware_assignment/README.md

 4. **notification_svc_1** - Consumes messages for the account creation events
 5. **notification_svc_2** - Consumes messages for the account creation as well as pdf generated events

+## Assumptions

+1. Account statement API for the account service has been implemented using gRPC protocol, whereas rest all APIs for account service are REST based.

 ## Pre-requisites